 To reach even more Coal Region folks and those searching for their own connection to “home”, I set up a corresponding Facebook Page on which to share recipes.
 The response has been amazing!
-Currently over 9,000 people “LIKE” the page.
+Currently over 10,000 people follow the page.
 I often receive a request for a particular recipe and do my best to fulfill it either by a reply in a message/email, or more often, posting the recipe on here and Facebook.

 One of the more popular aspects has been the accompanying memories that I post with many of the recipes; so many tell much more of a story than just the food itself does in my life and I enjoy sharing those with my readers.
 I often receive heart-warming messages from fellow “coalcrackers” who connected with a particular food, recipe, or memory in their own life.
 Those make me smile, make my day, and make the work that goes into maintaining this and the Facebook page worthwhile.

 Sometimes in life, we do get what we long for.

 In mid-2018, fate allowed us to move back to Pennsylvania.
 But this time, I traded the hard coal region for the soft coal (bituminous) region – Johnstown, Pa.
 I feel very much at home here.
 The city offers me the ability to access many of the services and amenities I now need that were not easily available (if available at all) in rural New Hampshire and the people, sights, and foods mimic those of northeast Pennsylvania very closely.
 Johnstown faces much the same issues as do the towns in the coal region that were built on a single industry then suffered when that industry failed or moved away.